NotTolerable/ai-server-configuration-generator/README.md

 ## What Creator Controls are

 Creator Controls is a post-generation tuning layer for generated Minecraft mods.
 Instead of re-prompting for every small balance tweak, users can adjust key values directly in a no-code UI.
+These controls are a prototype for CreativeMode (YC S24).

 ## Why prompt-only edits are awkward for small changes